 Sometimes round instead of square is the way to go!
 Arranging your stuffed peppers in a bundt pan makes for a snug fit so they'll stay upright.

-This one really has me asking myself, ‘Why haven’t I thought of this all along?!’
-I’m sure you have a few muffin tins hanging around the kitchen, and instead of using them for making the perfect batch of cupcakes or muffins, use them for making stuffed peppers.
-It’s the perfect fit!
+This one really has me asking myself, 'Why haven't I thought of this all along?!'
+I'm sure you have a few muffin tins hanging around the kitchen, and instead of using them for making the perfect batch of cupcakes or muffins, use them for making stuffed peppers.
+Whether you use green peppers or red bell peppers, it's the perfect fit!

 If you don't have any of the suggested baking pans listed above, you can always use a square baking dish.
 To prevent the stuffed bell peppers from tipping over, use a paring knife to slice off the bottom of the pepper, which will help them be a little more stable.